 I first made the herb mixture, which is a nice combination of thyme and sage and adds fabulous depth to the finished dish.
 The herbs really amped up the flavor of the sauce.
 Slicing the sweet potatoes in rounds, stacking them, then slicing them in 1/4-inch sticks, as well as slicing the onion from root to stem in even 1/4-inch slices, makes for perfectly sliced, visually appealing matchsticks that result in a beautiful presentation in the final dish.

 To cook the chicken, get the pan hot enough so the chicken doesn’t stick to the pan.
 After heating the pan for a minute or so, I add 1/8 teaspoon of water to the pan to test it.
 When the pan is hot enough, the water will glide over the pan like a mercury ball.
 Slicing the chicken breasts horizontally makes nice thin slices and ensures even and quick browning, which also keeps one from overcooking the chicken, as 2 to 3 minutes is all it took.
 Pouring in chicken stock and wine not only cleans the skillet but makes for a very delicious sauce from the fond left by the chicken.
-As for putting it all together, the sage, thyme, smoky bacon, creamy spiced béchamel, the sweetness of the onions and the sweet potatoes, and the umami from the cheese turned an ordinary chicken dish into something extraordinary.
-With each bite, you’ll experience many layers of flavor, which will most certainly delight your guests.

-The recipe is spot on and I don’t think any tweaks or adjustments are needed.
+The recipe is spot on, and I don’t think any tweaks or adjustments are needed.

 This chicken, sweet potato, and bacon casserole is an interesting recipe with its myriad ingredients.
 Wanting to try something outside the norm, I thought, why not give it a try?
 The recipe as written is easy to follow and the directions are clear.
 There are no dominant flavors and everything works well together.